MakotoUwu/challenge-data-analysis/README.md

 <a name="api"></a>
 ## API
-The API is hosted on Render and is available at the following link:
+The API is hosted on Render and is available at the following link (I have a free version and sometimes it needs to be restarted manually):

 https://real-estate-prediction-api.onrender.com